waltbai/WebThinker/README.md

 6. Prompts are slightly modified to adapt the chat mode and tool calling.
 7. Currently, LangGraph store only supports vector indexing, thus, we did not use the official store.
-8. Currently, we only implement the report generation mode of webthinker.